Skip to main content

 L4EnforceBlocks CI on violationsautonomy.level: enforce

 Today, Dino ships with Observe and Enforce.
-Suggest and Write are coming.
+REST (OpenAPI) shipped in M1.5.
+Suggest and Write are still on the roadmap.

 autonomy: